beerMT/dockerfiles/README.md

 # dockerfiles
-Varioius Dockerfiles used for ops and analysis
+Various Dockerfiles used for ops and analysis